 I'm not a plant person.
 Flowers, yes, but plants are another story.
-They can be messy and high-maintenance, and up until recently I've always owned a cat, who would undoubtedly make any plant its favourite play-toy.
+They can be messy and high-maintenance, and up until recently I've always owned a cat, who without fail makes any plant its favourite play-toy.

 However, I do enjoy the life and dimension plants can bring to a home.
 A terrarium is a perfect — and very pretty — compromise.
-Over the last year terrariums have been popping up all over in a variety of stylish spherical incarnations — and I've held out for too long!
+Over the last year terrariums have been popping up all over in a variety of stylish spherical incarnations.

 Geodesic Terrarium. $295.
 At Restoration Hardware.